An aerial view of the UVA Rotunda and the Lawn

 1. Two letters of recommendation, at least one of which must come from a recent supervisor.

-2. Goal statement of approximately 2,000 words, please describe your purpose in pursuing an Ed.D. in Curriculum and Instruction, the academic and professional experiences that have prepared you for this program, your professional goals, and at least one professional challenge that you plan to utilize your doctoral studies to help you tackle - and why that challenge motivates you.
+• At least one professional challenge or problem of practice that you plan to utilize your doctoral studies to help you tackle - and why that challenge motivates you.

-3. A writing sample of 1,500 - 5,000 words that is your original work, makes a clear and compelling argument supported by evidence and incorporates scholarly sources to support that argument.
+3. A writing sample of 2,500 - 3,500 words that is your original work, makes a clear and compelling argument supported by evidence and incorporates scholarly sources to support that argument.
+Refer to the writing sample instructions tab for further instructions.

 4. A resume or CV that highlights evidence of the following: